-Personnel at Sandia National Laboratories (hereinafter referred to as Sandia) comply with U.S. Department of Energy (DOE) P 450.4A, Chg 1, Integrated Safety Management Policy, and implement an Integrated Safety Management System (ISMS) to ensure safe operations.
-Sandia personnel integrate safety into management and work practices at all levels so that missions are accomplished while protecting Members of the Workforce, the public, and the environment.
+Personnel at Sandia National Laboratories (hereinafter referred to as Sandia) comply with United States Department of Energy (DOE) Policy [450.4A, Chg 1, Integrated Safety Management Policy](#), and implement an Integrated Safety Management System (ISMS) to ensure safe operations.
+Sandia personnel integrate safety into management and work practices at all levels so missions are accomplished while protecting Members of the Workforce, the public, and the environment.
 As a result, safety is effectively integrated into all facets of work planning and execution.
-Thus, the management of safety functions becomes an integral part of mission accomplishment and meets the requirements outlined in the DOE Acquisition Regulation (DEAR) 970.5223-1, Integration of Environment, Safety, and Health into Work Planning and Execution clause incorporated into the Prime Contract.
+Thus the management of safety functions becomes an integral part of mission accomplishment and meets the requirements outlined in the DOE Acquisition Regulation (DEAR) [970.5223-1, Integration of Environment, Safety, and Health into Work Planning and Execution](#), clause incorporated by reference into the Prime Contract.

-The DEAR 970.5223-1, Integration of Environment, Safety, and Health into Work Planning and Execution clause requires DOE contractors to manage and perform work in accordance with a documented Safety Management System that fulfills conditions of the DEAR clause, at a minimum.
-For purposes of this clause, safety encompasses environment, safety, and health, including pollution prevention and waste minimization.
+The DEAR 970.5223-1, Integration of Environment, Safety, and Health into Work Planning and Execution, clause requires DOE contractors to manage and perform work in accordance with a documented Safety Management System that fulfills conditions of the DEAR clause at a minimum.
+For purposes of this clause, safety encompasses environment, safety, and health (ES&H), including pollution prevention and waste minimization.

-Note: Throughout this document, "safety" is used synonymously with environment, safety, and health (ES&H) to encompass protection of Members of the Workforce, the public, and the environment.
+Note: Throughout this document, "safety" is used synonymously with ES&H to encompass protection of Members of the Workforce, the public, and the environment.